joshuaedo/ecommerce-engine/README.md

 ## Introduction

-Admin (HCM), is an independent application serves as an administrative interface that allows users to manage data and settings for their websites.
+Ecommerce Engine is a standalone application designed to provide an administrative interface that enables users to efficiently manage data and configure settings for their e-commerce websites.

 ### Frameworks